AI Agents with Decentralized Identifiers and Verifiable Credentials: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This article presented a concept and an experimental setup in which AI agents are equipped with self-sovereign and ledger-anchored digital identities.
-This empowers agents to securely authenticate among each other and establish all kinds of trust relationships within as well as across security domains.
+This article presented a concept and an experimental setup in which LLM-based AI agents are equipped with self-controlled, ledger-anchored digital identities based on DIDs and VCs.
+The approach builds on standards originating from the Web3 ecosystem that were originally conceived as technical foundations for self-sovereign digital identities of natural persons.
+When applied to AI agents, however, these standards enable secure mutual authentication and the establishment of diverse trust relationships across security domains.

 The experimental setup employs the DIF presentation proof protocol together with JSON-LD encoded VCs to enable mutual VP exchange.
 The communication between agents is realized through the framework’s native mechanisms in intra-domain scenarios and through the latest A2A protocol in the inter-domain scenario.
 The issuance of VCs is conducted using the DIF Credential Manifest protocol.
-Despite being applied only in the intra-domain scenario, the attestation of claims can also be conducted across domains, for example, to issue cross domain authorizations for service invocations in the form of VCs.
+Despite being applied only in the intra-domain scenario, the attestation of claims can also be conducted across domains, e.g., to issue cross-domain authorizations in the form of VCs.
 The intra- and inter-domain verifiability of claims becomes possible by anchoring the required key material of the agents' DIDs in a commonly accessible ledger.
-Agents capable to issue VCs were introduced to enable future agents to spawn other agents and equip them with verifiable roles, capabilities, and delegations in form of VCs.
-The trust among two agents based on presented VCs is established under the assumption that both parties trust the operation of the ledger as well as the entities that attested the presented VCs, namely the other domain's issuer.
-But it remains open how trustworthy issuers are determined and their DIDs shared among security domains.
-The electronic Identification, Authentication and Trust Services (eIDAS)\footnote{\url{https://eur-lex.europa.eu/eli/reg/2014/910/oj}} EU regulation has established a legal framework to determine, monitor, and share list of trusted issuers which could be adopted for AI agents that act on behalf of natural persons or legal entities.
+Agents capable of issuing VCs were introduced to enable future agents to spawn other agents and equip them with verifiable roles, capabilities, and delegations in the form of VCs.

+Trust between two agents is established under the assumption that both parties trust the operation of the ledger (technical root of trust) as well as the entities that issued the presented VCs, namely the other domain's issuer (organizational root of trust).
+But it remains unresolved how trustworthy issuers are identified and designated, and under what legal framework they can be relied upon.
+The electronic Identification, Authentication and Trust Services (eIDAS)\footnote{\url{https://eur-lex.europa.eu/eli/reg/2014/910/oj}} EU regulation has established a legal framework to determine, monitor, and share lists of trusted issuers.
+Although aimed at natural persons and legal entities, it could be adapted to AI agents acting on their behalf.
 Future work should therefore not only address technical integration but also explore governance models and policy frameworks that ensure consistent trust management across heterogeneous agent ecosystems.